keresifon/packer/README.md

-# Ubuntu Golden Image Builder with Packer (No HCP)
+# Ubuntu Golden Image Builder with Packer

 This repository automates the creation of Ubuntu golden images (AMIs) on AWS using Packer and GitHub Actions for CI/CD.
 All builds run automatically through GitHub Actions - no local setup required.
-This version builds AMIs directly in AWS without HCP Packer integration.
+The project includes CIS benchmark hardening, automated validation, and multi-region AMI distribution.

 ## Overview